unionai-oss/pandera/docs/source/schema_inference.rst

 You can edit this yaml file to modify the schema.
-For example, you can specify new column names under the ``column`` key, and the respective values map onto key-word arguments in the :class:`~pandera.core.pandas.components.Column` class.
+For example, you can specify new column names under the ``column`` key, and the respective values map onto key-word arguments in the :class:`~pandera.api.pandas.components.Column` class.

 .. note::

-   Currently, only built-in :class:`~pandera.core.checks.Check` methods are supported under the ``checks`` key.
+   Currently, only built-in :class:`~pandera.api.checks.Check` methods are supported under the ``checks`` key.